 View of "Titanic" - Shipyard And Titanic Trail British Columbia Canada

-Here is Our Video of the Views from the "Titanic Rock."
+Here is Our Video of the views in this area.

 Starting from 18th second, you can see "Pink Mountain", which we climbed a